webpack/webpack.js.org/src/content/concepts/module-federation.md

     - will match all module requests with this prefix.
 - New packageName option to choose package name inorder to look for a `requiredVersion`.
 For module requests it is automatically inferred by default.
 - `requiredVersion` can now be `false` when automatic infer should be disabled.
-- See also the webpack/examples/module-federation example for a lot of explanations and examples.
+- See also the [module-federation-examples](https://github.com/module-federation/module-federation-examples) for a lot of explanations and examples.

 ## Use cases